 In 1539 Dame Joan Cooke drew up a deed between the Mayor and Burgesses of Gloucester and the Bailiffs and Citizens of Worcester to set up the school she and her husband had envisaged in 1528 to “stablish and ordeyn a continuall frescole of gramer for the erudicion of children and scolers.”

 Today John and Joan Cooke would indeed be thrilled that their school has both preserved their vision and greatly built upon it for the benefit of the children of the City and its surrounding region.
 The School’s founders and other benefactors, wished their school to be a vehicle, not only of educational attainment, but of social inclusion and mobility too.
 As a fully co-educational school, The Crypt School will be able to continue to grow and flourish.
 We will be able to develop the legacy of our founders who, nearly 500 years ago, were determined that children from the City should have access to an education which would rival that of any other City in the Kingdom.

-It is with that founding vision firmly in mind, that the Governors of The Crypt School propose that the School become fully co-education from September 2018.
+It is with that founding vision firmly in mind, that the Governors of The Crypt School and Department for Education have agreed for the School to become fully co-education from September 2018.
 In doing so, we will both preserve and strengthen Joan Cooke’s legacy for current and future generations of boys and girls of the City of Gloucester and its surrounding region.